 When Do Amazon Sellers Need UPC Codes?

-The good news is, not all sellers need to worry about UPC codes.
+Whenever this topic is raised people are usually concerned, thinking that Amazon does amazon require UPC codes at all times.
+Well the good news is, not all sellers need to worry about UPC codes.
 You only need a UPC code if you're bringing a new product to the Amazon marketplace.

 This is not the same as creating a listing for a product that you're arbitraging.
 If you purchased someone else's product and want to list it on Amazon, they will already have their own UPC for the product.